annefou/metos_python/_episodes/05-scipy.md

 If any one of these 3 assumptions are violated, then k-means will not be correct.

-On major decision you have to take when using K-means is to choose the number of cluster a priori.
+On major decision you have to take when using K-means is to choose the number of clusters a priori.
 However, as we will see below, this choice is critical and has a strong influence on the results:

 Let's take the following example where we apply K-means for different number of clusters on a netCDF file containing